elastisys/terms/terms-of-service.md

 Out-of-cluster Authorized User access is performed via OpenID and RBACs, covered by audit logs (included in Compliant Kubernetes).
 In addition, NetworkPolicies can be used to control access to Additional Services from selected microservices of the Customer Application.

 For PostgreSQL and RabbitMQ, the Customer is given user access with privileges to delegate access to other Authorized Users and Customer Applications, as required.
 For Redis, access is controlled via NetworkPolicies only, i.e., no usernames and passwords.

+## A3.3b Application access

+By default, additional managed services are only accessible for applications running within the respective Kubernetes environment.
+Customer can request out-of-cluster access if Customer accepts the added security risks.

 ## A3.4 Backup and disaster recovery